shanji361/XeniumMistyAnalysis/README.md

 ## 8.1 Create MISTy Views

-Spatial views for MISTy are set with:
+Spatial views for MISTy in this tutorial are set with:

-- Juxtaview: 10 µm (captures immediate neighbors; see optional section 8.1.2 to tailor for your dataset)
+- Juxtaview: 10 µm (captures immediate neighbors)

 - Paraview: 15 µm (captures broader regional context)